stevedepp/498fpdv5/README.md

 #

-> creates and manages DynamoDB
+> ... this creates and manages SQS and its messages, ...

 ### SQS via AWS Python SDK